kiwiz/gkeepapi/README.md

 *gkeepapi is not supported nor endorsed by Google.*

-This is beta quality code!
-Don't use in production.
-The project is under active development, so feel free to open an issue if you have questions, see any bugs or have a feature request.
+The code is pretty stable at this point, but you should always make backups.
+The project is under development, so feel free to open an issue if you have questions, see any bugs or have a feature request.
 PRs are welcome too!

 ## Installation